dustinrb/Marble.jl/README.md

 2. First class support for [figures](#figure), [tables](#table), [equations](#equation), and [analysis script output](#data)
 3. Readable Latex output

 **NOTE:** Marble is currently a proof of concept.
 Installation and error handling are currently not as smooth as they should be, and Marble has not yet been submitted to the official Julia package index due to lack of testing.
-Please open an issue on github if you encounter any problems.
+Please open an issue if you encounter any problems.

 ## Installation